 Most often used in fashion and advertising, medium format cameras used to be out of reach for most photographers.
 Many can run up to over $40,000 for the camera body alone.

 Pricewise it finally brought medium-format cameras into the range of the enthusiast, while offering portability not generally seen in these high-end cameras.

 The newer Fujifilm GFX 50R is a lighter, less expensive version of the 50S, with almost everything else the same.

 Roughly the size of a DSLR, the GFX 50R combines the incredible image-capturing performance of a medium format camera, the handheld familiarity of a DSLR, and the irresistible film-like design we all know and love in a Fujifilm camera.

-Like its older brother, the Fuji GFX 50R has a 51 mp sensor that is 70% larger than a full frame camera’s.
-That means it provides exceptional imagining performance – sharpness, colour reproduction, ISO range, and noise performance are far better than even the best full frame camera in 2019.
+Like its older brother, the Fuji GFX 50R has a 51 mp sensor that is 70% larger than a full-frame camera’s.
+That means it provides exceptional imagining performance – sharpness, colour reproduction, ISO range, and noise performance are far better than even the best full-frame camera in 2020.

-The fall off from in-focus to out-of-focus on the GFX 50R is just incredible – pairing it with one of the fast Fujinon GF lenses will leave your jaw on the floow when you see your images on a high quality photography monitor.
+The fall-off from in-focus to out-of-focus on the GFX 50R is just incredible – pairing it with one of the fast Fujinon GF lenses will leave your jaw on the flow when you see your images on a high-quality photography monitor.

 The shutter speed is also pretty impressive – 1/16000 when using the electronic shutter.

 Because of its smaller, lighter build, the Fujifilm GFX 50R is more portable than the standard medium format cameras and can be used for wedding, documentary and even street photography.

 It’s also weather-sealed, which further enforces Fujfilm’s desire for photographers to take this one out the studio.